Radiative corrections in nucleon time-like form factors measurements: Total Radiative corrections and Numerical Results.

-The first one contains the charge-even terms and is the corrected Born cross section for form factors extraction.
 The second one is the charge asymmetry observable due to the odd part.
-The value of this charge symmetry term ${\cal A}$ is rather large ($\sim 5 \%$) and can be measured with the PANDA detector.
-In constrast to the observable ${\cal S}$, the charge symmetry ${\cal A}$ is more sensitive to the model assumption on the form factors due to the interference terms between the initial and final state radiations.
+The value of this charge asymmetry term ${\cal A}$ is rather large and can be measured with the PANDA detector (Fig. 10).
+The shape and the normalization of the observable ${\cal S}$ is model-dependent and could be used to discriminate between different models of the form factors.